ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-found when again sought for.
-EdgT&quot; A correspondent gives the West­
 ern Rural his receipt for everlasting fence
 posts.
 He says : &quot;I discovered many
 years ago that wood can be made to last